Skip to content

 module load salmon

-For usage help use command:
+For usage help, use the command:

 salmon --help